svpernova09/homestead-docs/12.x/daily-usage.md

 AWS_URL=http://localhost:9600
 ```

-To provision buckets, add a `buckets` directive to your Homestead configuration file:
+To provision Minio powered "S3" buckets, add a `buckets` directive to your `Homestead.yaml` file.
+After defining your buckets, you should execute the `vagrant reload --provision` command in your terminal:

 ```yaml
     buckets: